GUM Grafting / Flapless Connective tissue Graft (Minimally Invasive)

 When recession of the gingiva occurs, it means that we have lost soft tissue and bone on the tooth.
 The tooth loses a natural defense against both bacterial penetration and trauma.
 When gum recession is a problem, gum reconstruction using grafting techniques is an option.

-In addition, gum recession often results in root sensitivity to hot and cold foods as well as an unsightly appearance of the gum and tooth.
-When significant, gum recession can predispose to worsening recession and expose the root surface, which is softer than enamel, leading to root caries and root gouging.
+Gum recession often results in root sensitivity to hot and cold, also pain on chewing foods, as well as an unsightly appearance of the gum and tooth.
+Gum recession can predispose to worsening recession and expose the root surface, which is softer than the tooth structure, leading to root caries and root gouging.

-The graft is obtained from the roof of the mouth or gently moved over from adjacent areas to provide a stable band of attached gingiva around the tooth.
+The graft is obtained from the roof of the mouth to provide a stable band of attached gingiva around the tooth.
 The gingival graft may be placed in such a way as to cover the exposed portion of the root.

 The Flapless Connective Tissue Graft procedure is highly predictable and results in a stable, healthy band of attached tissue around the tooth.

-Dr. Zakaria has invented, developed and performed the Flapless Connective Tissue Graft (Minimally Invasive) for the last 13 years with great success and wonderful results.
+Dr. Zakaria has invented, developed, and performed the Flapless Connective Tissue Graft (Minimally Invasive) for the last 15 years with great success and wonderful results.

 Browse Dr. Zakaria’s book to see the results Dr. Zakaria can achieve with his Flapless Connective Tissue Graft (Minimally-Invasive) gum grafting technique!
 More Pictures are available on our Facebook albums and Instagram pages.